Undergraduate Programs and Degree Options

 Dual Degrees in Physics and Engineering

 Qualified students who are interested in both Physics and Engineering may wish to pursue a dual degree option leading to both a B.A. in Physics and a B.S.E. in one of several Engineering disciplines (Civil & Environmental, Electrical & Computer, Mechanical and Industrial Engineering).
 The dual degree program may be started from either the Physics major or from an Engineering major.
 The program can usually be completed in 5 years (or less), depending on individual circumstances.
-Please contact the Undergraduate Directors for more information.

 Physics Pre-Medicine Curriculum

 If you are interested in Physics, but intend to go to Medical or Dental School after graduation, the Physics Department can accommodate your needs.
 The Applied Physics degree program with an emphasis in Medicine is specifically designed to meet the curriculum requirements for admission to medical school.
 Alternatively, the standard B.A. in physics offers enough flexibility in scheduling for a student to satisfy both the physics major B.A. requirements and the Pre-Med curriculum requirements.
 Our graduates have a good record of success in gaining admission to medical school.
-Please contact the Undergraduate Directors for more information.
+Please contact Cornelia Lang for more information.

 Dual Degree with Science Teaching Licensure

 A teaching degree with an emphasis on physics is available through The University of Iowa's Science Education program.
 The Bachelor of Arts degree in Physics is one way to start earning teaching certification to teach high school physics.
 One option is a 5 year combined B.A. in Physics with a Master of Arts in Teaching (M.A.T.) degree.
 Students interested in this combined degree program may apply for admission to the science education certification program in their second year of undergraduate study.
-Please contact the Undergraduate Directors for more information.
+Please contact the Director of Undergraduate Studies for more information.